walles/headsetharry/README.md

 * Don't log to Crashlytics if running in the emulator
 * Set app version code from `git` somehow
 * Make up a release process and document it
+* Protect the master branch on GitHub
+* Add pre-commit and pre-push hooks that verifies stuff